azlux/log2ram/README.md

-# Log2Ram
+# Log2ZRam
-Like ramlog for systemd (on debian 8 jessie for example).
+Like Log2Ram but uses Zram as backing store

 Usefull for **RaspberryPi** for not writing on the SD card all the time.
 You need it because your SD card doesn't want to suffer anymore!